MontpellierRessourcesImagerie/microglia-analyzer/docs/segmentation.rst

 5. Usage
 ========

-- This model consumes patches of 512×512 pixels in input with and overlap of 128 pixels.
+- This model consumes patches of 512×512 pixels, with an overlap of 128 pixels.
 - The merging is performed with the alpha-blending technique described on the page where the patches creation is explained.
 - The output is labeled by connected components and filtered by number of pixels (processed from a minimal area in µm²) before being presented to the user.